In addition to reprioritizing, one of my top personal goals, while we were in Florida in May, was to complete the Focus & Align Masterclass.

 As I went through the class, I thought these seven guiding rules would mean a bigger focus on morning time as well as scheduled one-on-one time with each of the girls, and I’d even started sketching out a schedule to that end.

-For me the part that was both the most challenging and the most, well, inspiring was one of the 7 Keys of Great Teaching: “Inspire, not require.”
+For me, the part that was both the most challenging and the most inspiring was one of the 7 Keys of Great Teaching: “Inspire, not require.”

 Our past school year has been successful by almost any measure: we were consistent, there was little grumbling, we found a routine that works, and everybody buckled down each day to get their work done.
-We focused on independent work (or partnering the girls together in some cases), and it allowed me to meet the boys’ needs and work while homeschooling.
+We focused on independent work (or partnering the girls together sometimes), which allowed me to meet the boys’ needs and work while homeschooling.